 - Discuss ways to support a senior with their dental care.
 Speak to the dentist about tips to support the dental health care needs of an aging parent or person in your care.
 Ask for tips to help you brush natural and artificial teeth and what to look for inside the mouth.

 - Inquire about support services in residential care.
 If your parent is in a residential care facility, ask what support services are in place to help residents with their daily mouth care.

 See Caregiver Resources for more information on caring for seniors' oral health.

 Thinking about retiring?
-Review the Canadian Life and Health Insurance Industry Association's (CHLIA) Retiring Soon Guide.
+Review the Canadian Life and Health Insurance Industry Association's (CLHIA) Retiring Soon Guide.